CivicTechTO/civictechto-scripts/README.md

 ## About these Automated Scripts

-Some of these scripts are automatically run before and after hacknight using CircleCI's workflow feature.
+Some of these scripts are automatically run before and after hacknight, using CircleCI's workflow feature.
 The schedule is set in the [`.circleci/config.yml`][circleci-config] file within this repo.